motorina0/codenvy/DOCS.md

-    destroy                              Stops services, and deletes codenvy instance data rmi [--force]                        Removes the Docker images for CODENVY_VERSION, forcing a repull config                               Generates a codenvy config from vars; run on any start / restart upgrade                              Upgrades Codenvy from one version to another with data migrations and bakcups download [--pull|--force|--offline]  Pulls Docker images CODENVY_VERSION, or installed, codenvy.ver backup                               Backups codenvy configuration and data to CODENVY_BACKUP_FOLDER restore                              Restores codenvy configuration and data from CODENVY_BACKUP_FOLDER
+    destroy                              Stops services, and deletes codenvy instance data rmi [--force]                        Removes the Docker images for CODENVY_VERSION, forcing a repull config                               Generates a codenvy config from vars; run on any start / restart upgrade                              Upgrades Codenvy to a new version with data migrations and bakcups download [--pull|--force|--offline]  Pulls Docker images CODENVY_VERSION, or installed, codenvy.ver backup                               Backups codenvy configuration and data to CODENVY_BACKUP_FOLDER restore                              Restores codenvy configuration and data from CODENVY_BACKUP_FOLDER